solo-io/gloo/test/kube2e/istio/README.md

 - Serve certificates to establish mTLS communication between Gloo components (Gloo mTLS)
 - Serve certificates to establish mLTS communication between Gateway-Proxy and Application running in Service Mesh (Istio mTLS)

-_As a result, we have `glooMtls.enabled` to enable the former, and `istioSDS.enabled` to enable the latter._
+_As a result, we have `glooMtls.enabled` to enable the former, and `istioIntegration.enabled` to enable the latter._

 Note, the current Gloo SDS does not reach out to Istiod.
 The istio-agent is responsible for sending the CSR to Istiod.
 The SDS server then reads the certs from a file written by the istio-agent and then SDS serves the certificates to the Gloo Envoy proxy.